Skip to main content

 Why sleeve covers matter in cleanrooms

-Many contamination events do not start at “the product.”
-They start at interfaces: wrists, forearms, and glove overlaps that touch carts, bins, doors, sleeves, and pass-through surfaces.
-Sleeve covers exist to reduce that transfer risk, but only if the sleeve/glove interface is controlled and the donning technique is consistent across operators and shifts.
+Many contamination events start at interfaces: wrists, forearms, and glove overlaps that touch carts, bins, doors, sleeves, and pass-through surfaces.
+Sleeve covers exist to reduce that transfer risk, but only if the sleeve/glove interface is controlled and donning technique is consistent across operators and shifts.

 What S-BCSC is (manufacturer positioning)

-BioClean-C™ S-BCSC is a sterile sleeve cover designed for cleanroom and life-science environments, manufactured from CleanTough™ material and constructed with ultrasonically bonded seams covered with protective tape.
-It is packaged to help reduce cross-contamination risk and sterilized using gamma irradiation to achieve a minimum sterility assurance level (SAL) of 10-6.
+BioClean-C™ S-BCSC is a sterile sleeve cover designed for cleanroom and life-science environments, manufactured from CleanTough™ material with ultrasonically bonded seams covered with protective tape.
+Sterilized using gamma irradiation to achieve a minimum SAL of 10-6.

 Chemo-rated means "drug-specific, test-based"

-“Chemo rated” is not a generic promise.
-It is a test basis.
+"Chemo rated" is a test basis, not a generic promise.
 S-BCSC is tested to ASTM F739 and publishes minimum breakthrough time (MBT) results for a defined set of chemotherapy drugs.
-Breakthrough performance can differ dramatically across drugs, concentrations, and exposure conditions.

 Drug (ASTM F739 test set) Minimum Breakthrough Time (MBT) Selection implication